Hey you! Are you a designer?

 Don’t answer yet.
 We’re willing to bet cold, hard cash that even if you didn’t go to art school or spend weeks learning complicated design software, you can make some great designs for logos, social posts, ads, invitations, and more.
 Because graphic design doesn’t have to be complicated!

-We’re gonna show you how to make a design with one of our 3,000 handy design templates, and then give you the lowdown on starting from scratch with a blank canvas.
+We’re gonna show you how to make a design with one of our thousands of handy design templates, and then give you the lowdown on starting design from scratch with a blank canvas.

-We have hundreds of artist-created templates, and all the elements in them— like colors, fonts, graphics, and images — are totally customizable, so you can tweak whatever you need to make the design your own.
+All of elements in our artist-created templates — like colors, fonts, graphics, and images — are totally customizable, so you can tweak whatever you need to make the design your own.

-From the Text palette, you can control color, size, opacity, style, justification, orientation, and blend modes.
+From the Text palette, you can adjust the text’s color, size, spacing, opacity, style, justification, orientation, and blend modes.
 At the top of the Text palette, you’ll also find the Effects and Erase tabs: click them to experiment with curved text, shadows, and erasing parts of the text for a cool layered text look.

 Graphics are design elements like stickers or clipart that you can add to your projects.
-PicMonkey has over 3,000 graphics — browse through them in the Graphics tab (geometric shapes icon).
-You can also add your own logos, graphics, or photos by clicking Add your own at the top of the Graphics tab.
-From there, you can choose a graphic from your computer or your cloud-based PicMonkey Hub.
+PicMonkey has over 7,000 graphics — browse through them in the Graphics tab (geometric shapes icon).
+You can also add your own logos, graphics, or brand art to your design.

 Drag your graphic to position it on your design.
 Push and pull the corner handles to resize it, and change its aspect ratio by holding the Shift key while you move the corner handles.
 Rotate the top handle to change the orientation of a graphic.